AIAppliedUK/ScotAccount-TechDocs/src/getting-started.md

 ---
 layout: base.njk
 title: "Getting Started with ScotAccount"
-description: "Quick start guide for developers integrating with ScotAccount - Scotland's digital identity service"
+description: "Quick start guide for developers integrating with ScotAccount"
 eleventyNavigation:
   key: getting-started
   order: 2
 ---

-Get up and running with ScotAccount in 30 minutes.
-This guide covers the essential steps to integrate Scotland's digital identity service into your application.
+Get up and running with ScotAccount in quickly.
+This guide covers the essential steps to integrate ScotAccount into your application.

 ## Prerequisites

 Before you begin, ensure you have:

 - **Development environment** set up with HTTPS capability
-- **RSA 3072-bit or EC P-256 key pair** generated using OpenSSL
+- **EC P-256 key pair** Eliptic Curve keys generated using OpenSSL
-- **Basic understanding** of OpenID Connect and OAuth 2.0
+- **Basic understanding** of OpenID Connect
-- **Access to ScotAccount** integration environment
+- **Access to ScotAccount** Mock and Integration environment

 <div class="callout callout--info">
 <strong>Need help with key generation?</strong> See our <a href="{{ '/scotaccount-complete-guide/#key-generation' | url }}">complete key generation guide</a> for step-by-step instructions.